Q: What are the advantages of the Original Bread Pal over the Bread Pal look-alike copies out there?

 A: If you are not completely satisfied for ANY reason, you may return the product used or unused.
 See return policy.

 Q: What is the Bread Pal made of?

-A: The Bread Pal is made with Western Maple, Birch and Birch faced material.
-The cutting board is high density Polyethylene.
+A: The Bread Pal is made with Western Maple, Birch and Birch faced material and a food safe cutting surface.

 Q: What are the dimensions of the Bread Pal?